Colin Nash

-Colin Nash is an American attorney and politician serving as a member of the Idaho House of Representatives from the 16B district.
-Elected in November 2020, he assumed office on December 1, 2020.
+Colin Nash is an American attorney and politician serving as a member of Boise City Council.
+He is a former member of the Idaho House of Representatives from District 16, seat B representing Boise and Garden City.
+Nash was appointed to the Boise City Council in 2023 and elected to the Idaho House in 2020.

+Nash resigned from the Idaho House in February 2024 to focus on his city council position.

 Education

 Nash earned a bachelor's degree from Weber State University and a Juris Doctor from the Concordia University School of Law.

 Career

 He has worked as an estate planning attorney and worked as a legal intern to State Senator Grant Burgoyne and Representative John McCrostie.